 As part of its overall investment process, the Fund's investments are subject to the Advisor's ESG screening process, as described below.
-The Advisor analyzes each issuer's ESG risk profile using fundamental, bottom-up research as well as independent third-party data and scores to assess whether an issuer should be considered for investment.
-The Advisor's ESG screening process requires that all below investment grade debt (i.e., "junk bonds") issuers be assigned a score rating using the Advisor's proprietary scoring methodology (an "ESG Score"), which is used as part of the Advisor's overall assessment of whether such an issuer should be considered for investment.
-The Advisor's core to investment grade issuers, although generally they are not assigned an ESG Score by the Advisor.
+Generally, before the Fund invests in a corporate debt security, the Advisor analyzes the issuer's ESG risk profile using fundamental, bottom-up research as well as independent third-party data to assess whether an issuer should be considered for investment.
+The Advisor's ESG screening process requires that all below investment grade corporate debt issuers be assigned a score rating using the Advisor's proprietary scoring methodology (an "ESG Score"), which is used as part of the Advisor's overall assessment of whether such an issuer should be considered for investment.
+The Advisor may also assign an ESG Score to investment grade issuers, although generally they are not assigned an ESG Score by the Advisor.
 The Advisor's ESG screening process is designed to largely exclude issuers that it believes are inconsistent with the goals and objectives expressed in the UN Global Compact's Principles and Sustainable Development Goals, which may change over time.
 In addition, the Advisor's ESG screening process seeks to exclude debt obligations of issuers that, together with any affiliates, are involved in and derive significant revenue (i.e., more than 50% of their revenue) from certain industries or product lines, including:

-- the speculative extraction of oil and gas (commonly referred to as exploration and production); - the speculative extraction of thermal coal or the generation of electricity using coal; - hazardous chemicals, pesticides and wastes, or ozone depleting substances; - endangered or protected wildlife or wildlife products, the production or trade of which is banned by applicable global conventions and agreements;
+- the speculative extraction of oil and gas (commonly referred to as exploration and production); - the speculative extraction of thermal coal or the generation of electricity using coal; - hazardous chemicals, pesticides and wastes, or ozone depleting substances;

-- pornography or prostitution; - tobacco or tobacco-related products; - subprime lending or payday lending activities; - firearms or weapons, including controversial weapons (e.g., cluster bombs, anti-personnel mines, and chemical or biological weapons); and - components or services that have been specifically designed or designated for military purposes, or for the functioning of controversial weapons.
+- endangered or protected wildlife or wildlife products, the production or trade of which is banned by applicable global conventions and agreements; - pornography or prostitution; - tobacco or tobacco-related products; - subprime lending or payday lending activities; - firearms or weapons, including controversial weapons (e.g., cluster bombs, anti-personnel mines, and chemical or biological weapons); and - components or services that have been specifically designed or designated for military purposes, or for the functioning of controversial weapons.